Windows

 Install Google Drive

-Deploy Google Drive to Windows endpoints with automated detection and silent installation
+Deploy Google Drive for Desktop to Windows endpoints with registry-based detection and silent machine-wide installation

 Worklet Details